Stefan4472/Stefans-Blog/README.md

 # Stefans-Blog

-A simple blogging website written in Python 3.9 using the [Flask](https://palletsprojects.com/p/flask/) framework.
-Articles are written in Markdown and use extra XML tags that I've implemented for features such as images.
+A blogging website written in Python 3.9 using the [flask](https://palletsprojects.com/p/flask/) framework.
+Licensed under the MIT License.
 See it live at [www.stefanonsoftware.com](https://www.stefanonsoftware.com/).

-## Sibling Projects
+## Features

+- Modern, fully type-hinted Python3 syntax with [black](https://black.readthedocs.io), [isort](https://pycqa.github.io/isort/), and [pyflakes](https://pypi.org/project/pyflakes/) linting.
+- Web UI rendered using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates and using [bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for responsiveness.
+- Backend [sqlite3](https://docs.python.org/3/library/sqlite3.html) database connection implemented using [sqlalchemy](https://www.sqlalchemy.org/).
+- Custom Markdown rendering built on top of [markdown2](https://github.com/trentm/python-markdown2).
+Supports custom XML tags for images and colored code blocks powered by [pygments](https://pygments.org).
+- Simple user accounts and permissions implemented using [flask-login](https://flask-login.readthedocs.io/en/latest/).
+- RESTful API fully defined in [OpenAPI 3.0.0](https://swagger.io/specification/).
+- Automatically-generated Python API client using [openapi-python-client](https://github.com/openapi-generators/openapi-python-client).
+- API contract validation implemented using [marshmallow](https://marshmallow.readthedocs.io/en/stable/).
+- Client-side [click](https://click.palletsprojects.com/en/8.1.x/) scripts that allow for uploading, updating, and managing blog posts on the site.
+- Email list integration with [sendinblue](https://www.sendinblue.com/) using their [official Python SDK](https://github.com/sendinblue/APIv3-python-library).
+- A simple Python GUI program for cropping images written with [tkinter](https://docs.python.org/3/library/tkinter.html).
+- Decent unit test coverage with [pytest](https://pytest.org).

-Along with this site, I'm working on two sibling projects:
+Along with this site, I'm also working on two sibling projects:
 - [simple-search](https://github.com/Stefan4472/simple-search-engine): A simple search engine written in Python.
-It's used in the search bar of the site.
-- [site-analytics](https://github.com/Stefan4472/site-analytics): An API for collecting and analyzing website traffic.
-Also used in the site.

-## Project Organization
+It powers queries made via the website search bar.
+- [site-analytics](https://github.com/Stefan4472/site-analytics): A simple web server that collects website traffic and makes it available for analysis.

 This repository contains code and templates, but no blog articles.
 My long-term goal is to make it 100% configurable and extensible, so that anyone _could_ use it to build their own blog.

-Important directories:
-- `flaskr`: the Flask code for the website, as well as static resources and templates.
-- `imagecropper`: a Python module that provides a Tkinter GUI to crop an image to a specific size.
-This is used to create properly-sized thumbnails, for example.
-- `Client`: a Python module that provides a CLI to the blog's API.
+## Project Organization

-- `example-post`: an example post (including Markdown text, images, and configuration).
+- `example-post`: an example post including Markdown text, images, and configuration.
+- `stefan-on-software`: the website implementation.
+Contains the backend Flask code and the Jinja templates used to render the website.
+- `stefan-on-software-api-client`: client code for the website's API.
+Most code is auto-generated based on `api.yaml`.
+See the `bin` directory for scripts to upload, update, and manage blog posts.
-- `renderer`: a Python module for rendering post Markdown into HTML.
+- `stefan-on-software-renderer`: code for rendering article Markdown into HTML.
+Supports custom XML elements.
+- `tk-image-cropper`: a Python GUI program used to crop images to a specified size.
-- `stefan-on-software-api-client`: an auto-generated Python client based on the StefanOnSoftware API (`api.yaml`).
+- `api.yaml`: the website's API definition.

+## Posts

+The website does not (yet) have a graphical interface for writing posts.
+Therefore, posts are created on your local computer and uploaded to the website via the scripts in `stefan-on-software-api-client/bin`.
+Each post should have a separate directory that includes:
+1. The Markdown content of the post in a file called `post.md`
+2. The post configuration/metadata (e.g. Title, Byline, Tags) in a file called `post-meta.json`

+See the provided example post (in the `example-post` directory) for more information.

 ## Setup